Catalysis in Charging Quantum Batteries: Energy transfer from a charger to a battery: The basic model

-where $a$ ($a^\dagger$) and $b$ ($b^\dagger$) are annihilation (creation) operators of the charger $A$ and the battery $B$, respectively. $g$ is the coupling constant, $\omega_f$ is the laser field frequency, and $F$ the amplitude of the laser field.
-The interaction between the laser field and the charger has been computed in dipole approximation and rotating wave approximation (RWA) \cite{Loudon}.
-In quantum optics applications the frequencies are high in comparison to decay rates therefore RWA (or secular approximation at the level of Master equation) is valid.
+where $a$ ($a^\dagger$) and $b$ ($b^\dagger$) are annihilation (creation) operators of the charger $A$ and the battery $B$, respectively.
+Here $g$ is the coupling constant, $\omega_f$ is the laser field frequency, and $F$ the amplitude of the laser field.
+The interaction between the laser field and the charger has been computed in dipole approximation and rotating wave approximation (RWA) \cite{Loudon}, where the frequencies of the charger and the battery are much bigger than the decay rates, justifying the application of RWA (or secular approximation at the level of Master equation).
 Both the charger and the battery are prepared initially in ground states.
-It is assumed that the dissipation of energy, into the environment $E$, occurs through the charger.
+It is assumed that the dissipation of energy into the environment $E$, occurs through the charger.
 Therefore the evolution of the state of the whole system $\rho_{AB}$, in interaction picture with respect to local Hamiltonians, can be described by the Lindblad form master equation \cite{Breuer}